microsoft/DMF/DmfSamples/SwitchBar/README.md

     if (!NT_SUCCESS(CompletionStatus))
     {
-        // This will happen when OSR FX2 board is unplugged.
+        // This will happen when OSR FX2 board is unplugged: Stop streaming.
         //
         returnValue = ContinuousRequestTarget_BufferDisposition_ContinuousRequestTargetAndStopStreaming;
         goto Exit;